Iceland is on My Vacation Lady’s bucket list and we really want to see the Northern Lights but don’t want to go in the winter when it’s so cold!

 The Northern Lights appear around early September until the end of March all over Swedish Lapland.
 If you are there for winter activities like as skiing, dog sledding, or snowmobile excursions, there’s a good chance you might see them.
 For the best chance of seeing the Northern Lights, try checking out the Aurora Sky Station in Abisko National Park.

-My Vacation Lady helps our clients plan their dream vacations and honeymoons by using the personal approach to honeymoon planning.
+The Team of travel professionals at My Vacation Lady works hard to help our clients plan their dream vacations and honeymoons by using the personal approach to honeymoon planning.